-There are several different types of computer science degrees in Ohio: associate, bachelor’s master’s and doctorate.
-The most commonly offered computer science degrees are the bachelor’s degree and the master’s degree.
-A computer science bachelor’s degree provides students with foundational knowledge of databases, operation systems, programming languages, and software development.
-Program requirements typically include 99 to 126 hours of coursework culminating in a capstone course.
+There are several different types of computer science degrees in Ohio: associate, bachelor's, master's, and doctorate.
+The most commonly offered computer science degrees are the bachelor's degree and the master's degree.
+A computer science bachelor's degree provides students with foundational knowledge of databases, operation systems, programming languages, and software development.
+Program requirements typically include 99-126 hours of coursework culminating in a capstone course.

-Online computer science programs in Ohio require the same amount of coursework as their traditional on-campus counterparts.
-They often offer other benefits like scheduling flexibility, self-paced courses, and geographic mobility.
-They may also be more time efficient and affordable, depending on the school and program.
-For instance, Miami University in Oxford, Ohio offers winter term courses that are only a month long and come at a discounted rate.
-Getting an online computer science degree in Ohio may be particularly beneficial for students with busy schedules or child care duties.
+Online computer science programs in Ohio typically require the same amount of coursework as their traditional on-campus counterparts.
+They often offer benefits like scheduling flexibility, self-paced courses, and geographic mobility.
+They may also be more time-efficient and affordable, depending on the school and program.
+For instance, Miami University in Oxford, Ohio offers winter courses that are only a month long and come at a discounted rate.
+Getting an online computer science degree in Ohio may be particularly beneficial for students with busy schedules or childcare duties.

 Types of Computer Science Degrees

 Prospective students looking to earn their online computer science degree in Ohio can find associate, bachelor's, master's, and Ph.D. programs.
 Generally, the more advanced degree a student earns, the better their job opportunities and salaries.
 Graduates of online computer science programs in Ohio pursue computer science and information technology careers like computer scientist, senior manager of information technology, consultant, computer engineer, computer science teacher, and data science practitioner.